Earth Repair Corps

 During this Permaculture Design Course, participants will be introduced to the ethics, principles, and methods of Permaculture while learning how to design, create, and maintain agriculturally productive ecosystems and sustainable human settlements.
 View an Introduction to Permaculture video here.

-This is an intensive course taught by experts with best practices in the fields of permaculture, regenerative agriculture, sustainable energy, on & off grid living, and food security solutions.
+This 72 hour intensive course is taught by experts with best practices in the fields of permaculture, regenerative agriculture, sustainable energy, water conservation, natural building, and more.

 Reserve your seat by completing the Registration Form and submitting a $450 deposit via PayPal or by mailing a check made payable to: Earth Repair Corps, 1483 CR 311, McDade, TX 78650.
 Final payment is due by the first class meeting.
 For alternative payment arrangements, email us.